Will there be a 'Bling Empire' season 4? Here's everything we know

-Bling Empire season 3 is here with all 10 episodes streaming on Netflix.
-For those who have binge-watched all 10 episodes, the wait for Bling Empire season 4 has already begun.
+If you haven’t yet noticed, Bling Empire season 3 has landed with all 10 episodes ready to stream on Netflix.
+For those who have binged through all the drama and #firstworldproblems in these episodes, we don’t blame you if you’re already anticipating the announcement for Bling Empire season 4.

-The third season of the reality show dropped on 5 October 2022 and takes forward the dramatic developments in the lives of some of the richest young Asian-Americans living in Los Angeles.
-Their lifestyle is underlined by fancy trips to glamorous destinations such as Paris and creating endless fashion moments, featuring clothes and accessories from luxury brands like Gucci, Dior and Prada.

-The second season premiered on Netflix just a few months ago on 13 May 2022.
+The second premiered on Netflix just a few months ago on 13 May 2022.

 With multiple storylines and major cast members engaging in their own relationship struggles, there is enough material for a fourth season of Bling Empire.
 But is that happening?